 Who am I?

-I am a philosophy lecturer at the Marie Curie-Sklodowska University in Lublin, Poland.
+I am a lecturer at the Warsaw University of Finance and Management, where I work in the Psychology Department.
 My research focusses upon understanding rationality and irrationality.
 Superstition makes for a fascinating case study.
 It allows me to bring together a variety of outlooks on the issue: be they from philosophy, psychology, biology, history, anthropology or any other discipline.
 It also allows me to chuckle at the foolishness of humans, myself included.

 Cheers,